Pressure sewer customers: ready to connect?

 - If you already have your pressure sewer unit equipment installed on your property, go to step 5.

-If you're in a pressure sewer area and don't have the equipment installed, you'll need to organise a design appointment and equipment installation with our specialist delivery partner, Pressure Sewer Services Australia (PSSA).
+If you're in a pressure sewer area and don't have the equipment installed, you'll need to organise a consultation appointment and equipment installation with our specialist delivery partner, Pressure Sewer Services Australia (PSSA).

-We pay for the design appointment, the equipment and its installation.
+We pay for the consultation appointment, the equipment and its installation.

-Book your design appointment using the web form, or using this form:
+Book your consultation appointment using the web form, or using this form:

 Pressure Sewer Unit Application Form